Henry Tingle Wilde: Personal life

-His name is recorded on a family tombstone at Kirkdale Cemetery in Liverpool, marked by an obelisk and gravestone.
-The inscription reads, "Also Captain [sic] Henry T. Wilde, RNR Acting Chief Officer Who Met His Death in the SS Titanic Disaster 15th April 1912 aged 38 years [sic].
-'One of Britain’s Heroes'".
+As his body was not recovered, Wilde's name is recorded on his wife's tombstone at Kirkdale Cemetery in Liverpool, marked by an obelisk and gravestone.
+The inscription reads, "Also Lieut.
+Henry T. Wilde, RNR Acting Chief Officer Who Met His Death in the SS Titanic Disaster 15th April 1912 aged 38 years [sic].
+'One of Britain's Heroes'".